Combinatorial modifications of Reeb graphs and the realization problem: Combinatorial modifications of Reeb graphs

 Let $\Gamma$ be a~graph with good orientation.
 A vertex $v$ of degree 3 and of index 1 (respectively of index $n-1$) in $\Gamma$ is \textbf{branching}, if there exist two decreasing (respectively increasing) paths $\gamma, \delta\colon [0,1] \rightarrow \Gamma$ such that $\gamma(0) = \delta(0) = v$, their images are disjoint outside $v$ and both $\gamma(1)$ and $\delta(1)$ are vertices of degree $1$ in~$\Gamma$.

-\begin{remark} Note that defined modifcations, except $(7)$, do not change the number of cycles in a Reeb graph.
+\begin{remark} Note that the modifcations we defined, except $(7)$, do not change the cycle rank of Reeb graph.
 One can see it directly or by Lemma \ref{lemma:number_of_cycles_Delta_3}.
 Moreover, except $(4)$, $(5)$, $(8)$ and $(9)$ they also do not change the property of being branching for a vertex of degree $3$.
-It is easy to check that the same is true for $(4)$ and $(5)$ if one of the vertices is branching and the other not. \end{remark}
+It is easy to check that the same is true for $(4)$ and $(5)$ if one of the vertices is branching and the other is not. \end{remark}

-For simplicity, a vertex of degree $1$ is called a \textbf{minimum} (\textbf{maximum}) if it has an outcoming edge (incoming edge).
+For simplicity, a vertex of degree $1$ is called a \textbf{minimum} (\textbf{maximum}) if it has an outgoing edge (incoming edge).

-\begin{lemma} Each simple Morse function $f\colon M \rightarrow \R$ on a closed $n$-manifold $M$, $n\geq 3$, can be modified using a finite number of combinatorial modifications to a~simple Morse function with exactly one minimum and maximum and with the same number of cycles in the Reeb graph. \end{lemma}
+\begin{lemma} Each simple Morse function $f\colon M \rightarrow \R$ on a closed $n$-manifold $M$, $n\geq 3$, can be modified using a finite number of combinatorial modifications to a~simple Morse function with exactly one minimum and maximum and with the same cycle rank of the Reeb graph. \end{lemma}

 \begin{proof} We take the lowest branching vertex $v$ of degree $3$ and index $1$ and we move it down using the modifications $(2)$, $(4)$ and $(6)$ so that it is adjacent to two minima.
 Since $v$ is branching, the modification $(6)$ can be used and we do not have to use $(7)$.
 Also $v$ will still be branching after $(4)$, since it is the lowest vertex with this property (see Remark \ref{remark:preserving_branching}).
 Then we use $(8)$ to remove $v$ and a one minimum and we repeat this procedure for each branching vertex of index 1.